TheMrMilchmann/MJLOptions/README.md

 ## Specification

+1. **Definition**<br>

     1. **Arguments**<br>
         Arguments are index-based interpreted parameters.

-    An argument is "present" iff it has been discovered by the parser.

-    1. **Optional Arguments**<br>
+        1. **Optional arguments**<br>
-        Arguments may be denoted as "optional arguments" (optionally) with an associated default value.
-An optional argument is treated as a regular argument with the following exception:
+            Arguments may be denoted as _optional arguments_.

-        - An optional argument may not be present.
-(In this case if the argument has a default value, it is assigned as value for the argument.)
+            - Optional arguments do not require a value to be specified.

-        Any argument with an index greater than an optional argument must also be optional.
+            - All arguments required after an optional argument must also be optional.

-    1. **Vararg Argument**<br>
+        1. **Vararg arguments**<br>
-        The trailing argument may be denoted as "vararg argument".<br>
+            The trailing argument may be denoted as _vararg argument_.

-        An indefinite amount of values may be assigned to a vararg argument.
-Vararg arguments may additionally be optional.
-If a vararg argument is not optional, at least one value must be explicitly assigned.
+            - An indefinite amount of values may be assigned to a vararg argument.
+            - Vararg arguments may additionally be optional.
+(If a vararg argument is not optional, at least one value must be explicitly assigned.)

     1. **Options**<br>
-    Options are key-based interpreted parameters.<br>
+        Options are key-based interpreted parameters.

-    All options are uniquely identifiable by a case-sensitive alphanumeric key (`[A-Za-z]([A-Za-z0-9]|-|\.)*`).
-These keys are also referred to as "long tokens" throughout this document.<br>
+        All options are uniquely identifiable by a case-sensitive key.
+These keys are also referred to as _long tokens_ throughout this document.
+The key must match the pattern: `[A-Za-z]([A-Za-z0-9]|-|\.)*`

         Additionally it is possible to use a single alphabetic character as alternate case-sensitive key.
-These keys are also referred as "short tokens" throughout this document.
+These keys are also referred as _short tokens_ throughout this document.

-    An option is "present" iff it has been discovered by the parser.
+        By default, a option are known to the parser ahead of time and require a value to be specified.
+Options that use this default behavior are also referred to as _regular options_ when necessary.

-    1. **Marker Options**<br>
+        1. **Marker options**<br>
-        Options may be denoted as "marker options" with an associated marker value.
-A marker option is treated as a regular option with the following exceptions:
+            Options may be denoted as _marker options_.

-        - A marker option may be explicitly present without a specified value.
+            - A marker option allows for (but does not require) a value to be specified.

-        Additionally marker options may be denoted to be usable only as markers (or "marker-only options").
-A marker-only option is treated as a regular option with the following exceptions:
+        1. **Marker-only options**<br>
+            Options may be denoted as _marker-only options_.

-        - A marker-only option must either be explicitly present without a specified value or not be present at all.
+            - A Marker-only option does not allow for a value to be specified.

+        1. **Wildcard options**<br>
+            Values may be specified for options that are not known ahead of time.
+These options are referred to as _wildcard options_.

+            For the purpose of parsing, wildcard options are treated like marker options.

-1. **Parsing Rules**<br>
+1. **Parsing**<br>
+    Libraries implementing this specification must provide at least two different ways to parse user input: parsing coherent character sequences (e.g. Strings) which are referred to as _lines_ and parsing pre-split collections of character sequences (e.g. Arrays of Strings) which are referred to as _fragments_.

+    1. **Converting lines to fragments**<br>
+        TODO...

-    1. **Interpreting Parameters**<br>
+    1. **Interpreting Fragments**<br>
+        Fragments are handled differently depending on the current state of the parser and their initial characters.
-        A parameter is treated differently based on the preceding delimiter.
-Parameters are interpreted as:
+        A fragment is interpreted as...

+        1. **option escape sequence** if the fragment is `--` (if this cases is matched for the first time, option parsing is terminated, otherwise an error is thrown).
+        1. **argument** if option parsing has been terminated.
-        - **Option (by long token)** if the parameter is prefixed with a double-hyphen delimiter (`--`) and followed by any non-whitespace character,
+        1. **option** (identified by a long token) if the fragment is prefixed by a double-hyphen delimiter (`--`).
-        - **Parser escape symbol** if the parameter is equal to a double-hyphen delimiter (`--`),
+        1. **wildcard option** if the fragment is prefixed by a hyphen-route delimiter (`-#`).
-        - **Option (by short token)** if the parameter is prefixed with a single-hyphen delimiter (`-`) and followed by an alphabetic character, or
+        1. **option/s** (identified by short token/s) if the fragment is prefixed by a single-hyphen delimiter which is not followed by a digit.
-        - **Argument** (or value depending on context) otherwise.
+        1. **argument**.

-    1. **Parsing Options (by long token)**<br>
+    1. **Parsing options identified by long tokens**<br>
-        A parameter prefixed with a double-hyphen delimiter (`--`) is interpreted as an option.
+        All characters following the initial double-hyphen delimiter until either an equals sign (`=`) or the end of the fragment are interpreted as long token for the option.

+        If the long token is suffixed by an equals sign, all characters following that equals sign until the end of the fragment are interpreted as value for the option.
+If the option requires a value to be specified, or the option allows for a value to be specified and the next fragment would be interpreted as an argument, the next fragment is interpreted as value for the option.
+Otherwise, the next fragment is interpreted regularly.

+    1. **Parsing wildcard options**<br>
-        All characters following the delimiter until either any whitespace character or an equals character (`=`) are interpreted as long token for the option.
+        All characters following the `-$` delimiter until either an equals sign (`=`) or the end of the fragment are interpreted as long token for the option.

-        Parsing is continued as specified in _Parsing Option Values_.
+        If the wildcard token is suffixed by an equals sign, all characters following that equals sign until the end of the fragment are interpreted as value for the option.
+If the next fragment would be interpreted as an argument, it is interpreted as value for the option.
+Otherwise, the next fragment is interpreted regularly.

-    1. **Parsing Options (by short token)**<br>
+    1. **Parsing options identified by short tokens**<br>
-        A parameter prefixed with a single-hyphen delimiter (`-`) is interpreted as an option or a bunch of options.
-        All characters following the delimiter until either any whitespace character or an equals character (`=`) are interpreted as short tokens for the options.
+        All characters following the initial hyphen delimiter until either an equals sign or the end of the fragment are interpreted as short tokens for the options.

-        This definition allows multiple short tokens to be chained behind a single-hyphen delimiter.
+        This definition allows for multiple options to be bundled together.
 Thus, `-a -b -c` and `-abc` are equivalent.
         (Furthermore, `-a <value> -b <value> -c <value>` and `-abc <value>` are equivalent.)

-        If all chained options have the same type, parsing is continued as specified in _Parsing Option Values_, otherwise the following rules apply:
-        - When regular options and marker-only options are chained parsing fails.
-        - When marker options and regular options are chained parsing continues as specified for regular options.
-        - When marker options and marker-only options are chained parsing continues as specified for marker-only options.

-    1. **Parsing Options Dynamically**<br>
-        A parameter prefixed with a hyphen-dollar delimiter (`-$`) is interpreted as a dynamic option.
-        All characters following the delimiter until either any whitespace character or an equals character (`=`) are interpreted as token for the option.

-        Iff the token is followed immediately by an equals character the characters following this character are interpreted as value and parsed as specified in _Parsing Option Values_.
+        If the short tokens are suffixed by an equals sign, all characters following that equals sign until the end of the fragment are interpreted as value for the options.
+If any option require a value to be specified, the next fragment is interpreted as value for the options.
+If any option does not allow for a value to be specified, the next fragment is interpreted regularly.

-    1. **Parsing Option Values**<br>
+    1. **Parsing arguments**<br>
-        Parsing branches depending on the type of the option.
-        - Regular option: The next parameter is parsed and interpreted as value for the option.
-(If no next parameter exists or the parameter is not a value, parsing fails.)
+        The fragment is interpreted as value for the current argument.
-        - Marker option: If a next parameter exists and it is a value it is interpreted as value for the option.
-        (Otherwise the marker value is assigned as value for the option and the next parameter is interpreted regularly.)
-        - Marker-only option: The next parameter is interpreted regularly.

-    1. **Parsing Arguments and values**<br>
-        TODO

-    1. **Escaping Option Parsing**<br>
-        All parameters following a parser escape symbol, a parameter consisting of just a double-hyphen delimiter (`--`), are interpreted as arguments.

 ## Grammar